lab-brussels-1/loruki-group-1/planning/backlog.md

 - **Home Page**
   - As a user I can navigate the web page from a navbar
-    - [ ] _there is a navbar at the top of the page with links to the different sections_
+    - [ ] _there is a feature page which contains some pictures and features.
-  - As a user I can contact us to learn more about our project
-    - [ ] _there is a footer with contact info_

 ## Could Haves